jaylamb/resume/README.md

 https://www.overleaf.com/latex/templates/software-engineering-resume/mcvwcrmddsyw

 Modifications were made to the original file to get it to compile with my Linux VM.
-(Ubuntu 16.04.3 LTS).
+(Ubuntu 19.04).

 --- Original README follows ---